d-m-bailey/extra_be_checks/README.md

 Also runs CVC-RV if the `top_cell` is `user_project_wrapper` or `user_analog_project_wrapper`.
 CVC results will be in `well/cvc_<top_cell>.log` with error details in `well/cvc_<top_cell>.error.gz`.
 May need to change net definitions in `<top_cell>.power`.

+Requires:
+magic
+netgen
+cvc
+(all included in openlane docker container).